World Clock Turns 20!

 During the World Clock's first years, the service ran on the author's Unix account at the University of Trondheim (later renamed NTNU).

-In December 1995, it was listed on Yahoo, which provided an increase in traffic and more international visitors.
+In December 1995, the World Clock was listed on Yahoo, which provided an increase in traffic and more international visitors.
 Its popularity increased during the next few years.
-The URL back then was
+Back then, the program was wrtten in PERL and the URL was

 In May 1998, timeanddate.com became available online after one year of development.
-The service aimed to replace the old version of the World Clock and other services that were still on the university account.
-It featured more cities and new services such as The Personal World Clock and Meeting planner.
-More services and enhancements were added on the website during these years.
-More details are listed on the Updates page.
+It was intended to replace the old version of the World Clock and other services that were still on the university account.